rabix/benten/Readme.md

 # Install VS Code extension

 Search for "Benten" in the marketplace.
-The name of the client extension if Rabix/benten.
+The name of the client extension is Rabix/benten.
 Follow the usual method to install the extension.

 # Using with VI/Vim